Eczbek/xieite/docs/namespaces/types/size_bits.md

 &nbsp;

 ## Description
-Defines number of bits in a type
+Defines number of bits in a type.

 &nbsp;